jplives4surf/report-gen-web/README.md

 - **Web-based Interface**: Easy-to-use Streamlit interface accessible from any browser
 - **Interactive File Upload**: Drag-and-drop Excel data files and Word templates
+- **Tabbed Interface**: Organizes functionalities into "Create Report" and "Create Intake XLS" tabs.
+- **Report Generation**:
-- **Batch Processing**: Generate multiple reports at once from Excel data rows
+  - Batch Processing: Generate multiple reports at once from Excel data rows
-- **Progress Tracking**: Keeps track of processed rows in the Excel file
+  - Progress Tracking: Keeps track of processed rows in the Excel file
-- **Download Options**:
+  - Download Options:
     - Download individual reports
     - Download all reports as a ZIP file
     - Download updated Excel file with processing status
-- **Smart Processing**: Only processes rows that haven't been processed before
+  - Smart Processing: Only processes rows that haven't been processed before
-- **Template System**: Uses placeholders in Word templates that get replaced with Excel data
+  - Template System: Uses placeholders in Word templates that get replaced with Excel data
-- **Support for Complex Documents**: Handles placeholders in both paragraphs and tables
+  - Support for Complex Documents: Handles placeholders in both paragraphs and tables
+  - Date Formatting: Dates in reports are formatted without timestamps.
+- **Intake Template Creation**:
+  - Generates an Excel template from a Word document, using placeholders enclosed in square brackets `[]` as column headers.

 ## Requirements